tmclnk/ctxsh/README.md

 # ctxsh
-### A demonstration app which illustrates how to configure a transactional
+#### A demonstration app which illustrates how to expose a Spring ApplicationContext to Groovy as an executable shell
-### Spring application which can be launched as a shell.

 Requires
 * Maven